fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 ## Generating a Connector

 FortiAI enables users to generate a FortiSOAR connector using natural language inputs along with API specifications.
-This feature is especially useful for quickly building connectors without manual coding, by simply describing the connector’s functionality and providing the relevant API details.
+This feature is especially useful for quickly building connectors without manual coding, by simply describing the connector's functionality and providing the relevant API details.

 ### Building a Connector Using FortiAI